gmc-code/PC-app-development/docs/tkinter_basics/tkinter_geometry_pack.rst

 **Anchor**
 ~~~~~~~~~~~~~~~~~~

+.. py:function:: widget.pack(anchor=anchor_var)

+    | `anchor_var` can take values "n", "s", "e", "w", "ne", "nw", "se", "sw", "center".
+    | eg. `'nw'` (top-left), `'center'`, or `'se'` (bottom-right)
- - The `anchor` option specifies the position of the widget within its allocated space.
-It can take values like `'nw'` (top-left), `'center'`, or `'se'` (bottom-right).
+    | The `anchor` option specifies the position of the widget within its allocated space.
+    | Example: widget.pack(ipadx=10) has internal padding of 10 in the x direction on each side of the widget.

- - Example: To create labels anchored at different positions:
+Example: To create labels anchored at different positions:

 .. code-block:: python